18F/charlie/README.md

 all the (standard, recurring) holidays!
 Just say `@charlie when is the next holiday` and Charlie will let you know.

+##### Three-paycheck months

+Do you look forward to 3-paycheck months to treat yourself to something nice?
+Maybe blue crabs?
+You deserve nice things, and Charlie can help!
+Just say `@charlie when's the next 3-paycheck month?` (or something similar; Charlie is not too picky) and it'll let you know the next one up!

 ##### Handbook search

 Wondering if the [TTS Handbook](https://handbook.tts.gsa.gov) has useful